Removal of Director Removal of Director

 • Disqualification: The director becomes disqualified due to reasons like bankruptcy, a conviction for certain offences, or holding incompatible offices.

-• Breach of fiduciary duty: The director needs to uphold their responsibilities towards the company and its shareholders.
+• Breach of Fiduciary Duty: The director needs to uphold their responsibilities towards the company and its shareholders.

 • Misconduct: The director engages in fraudulent or dishonest behaviour.

-• Poor performance: The director consistently needs to fulfil their duties effectively.
+• Poor Performance: The director consistently needs to fulfil their duties effectively.

-• Loss of confidence: Shareholders lose faith in the director’s ability to lead the company.
+• Loss of Confidence: Shareholders lose faith in the director’s ability to lead the company.

-1. Verify the company’s articles of association: These documents may specify additional grounds or procedures for director removal specific to your company.
+1. Verify the Company’s Articles of Association: These documents may specify additional grounds or procedures for director removal specific to your company.

-2. Follow the proper removal process: Depending on the grounds and the company’s structure, the removal process may involve:
+2. Follow the Proper Removal Process: Depending on the grounds and the company’s structure, the removal process may involve:

 • Notification: The director must be notified in writing of the proposed removal and the reasons for it.

-• General meeting: In most cases, shareholders must vote on a resolution to remove the director at a general meeting.
+• General Meeting: In most cases, shareholders must vote on a resolution to remove the director at a general meeting.
 This requires proper notice and adherence to voting procedures.

-• Board of Directors’ action: In limited circumstances, the Board of Directors may have the authority to remove a director without a shareholder vote.
+• Board of Directors’ action: In limited circumstances, the Board of Directors may have the authority to remove a company director without a shareholder vote.

-1. Seek professional guidance: Removing a director can be complex and involve legal nuances.
+1. Seek Professional Guidance: Removing a director can be complex and involve legal nuances.
 Get in touch with our experts and know more.

-2. Maintain professionalism and transparency: Throughout the process, prioritize clear communication, fairness, and adherence to due process.
+2. Maintain Professionalism and Transparency: Throughout the process, prioritize clear communication, fairness, and adherence to due process.
 Document all steps taken and decisions made to maintain a transparent record.

 Removing a Director Who Is Also an Employee